 Graduate Student Teaching Assistants (GTAs) will be responsible for grading tests, if needed.
 Our GTAs will grade based on the rubric provided by the instructor.
 The final letter grades are ASSIGNED BY THE INSTRUCTOR.
-They may occasionally assist with the large workshop on Monday evenings.
+They may occasionally assist with the large workshop on Monday evenings, and proctor quizzes and exams.